Central Criminal Court (Old Bailey)

 Central Criminal Court (Old Bailey) information

 The Central Criminal Court gets its nickname from the street on which it stands: baillie was Norman French for ‘enclosed courtyard’.
-The current building opened in 1907 on the combined site of a previous Old Bailey and Newgate Prison.
+The current building opened in 1907 on the combined site of a previous court and Newgate Prison.
 Intriguingly the figure of justice holding a sword and scales in her hands above the building’s copper dome is not blindfolded (against undue influence, as is traditionally the case).